rstudio/bslib/tests/testthat/_snaps/layout.md

          xl:    1    2    3   NA
        huge:    1    2    3 auto

-# breakpoints() throws if NAs are mixed with other column values
+# layout_columns() throws if NAs are mixed with other column values

     Cannot mix widths and `NA` values.
 All column widths must be specified, or choose auto widths using a single `NA` value.

-# bs_css_grid_width_classes() warns when too many column widths
+# layout_columns() warns when too many column widths

-    Truncating number of widths at 'md' breakpoint to match number of elements.
-    * widths: 4
-    * elements: 3
+    More column widths than children at breakpoint 'md', extra widths will be ignored.